oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 lifetime of the application connection because different servers may be used at different times.
 Another example is when using a statement boundary of *transaction*.
 In this scenario, any commit can invalidate open cursors.

+It is recommended to use node-oracledb's local :ref:`connpooling` where possible instead of implicit connection pooling.
+This gives multi-user applications more control over pooled server reuse.

 .. _privconn: